English | Deutsch

 RapportMgmtService.exe file information

-The process known as RapportMgmtService belongs to software Rapport by Trusteer (www.trusteer.com).
+The process known as RapportMgmtService belongs to software Rapport or Rapport Management Service or Trusteer Endpoint Protection by (www.ibm.com) or Trusteer (www.trusteer.com).

 The program is not visible.
-It is a Verisign signed file.
+The RapportMgmtService.exe file is a Verisign signed file.
 The file has a digital signature.
-RapportMgmtService.exe is not a Windows system file.
-Program uses ports to connect to a LAN or the Internet.
-The application can be removed using the control panel Add\Remove programs applet.
-RapportMgmtService.exe is able to monitor applications and record inputs.
-Therefore the technical security rating is 34% dangerous, however also read the users reviews.
+The RapportMgmtService.exe file is not a Windows system file.
+The process can be uninstalled in the Control Panel.
+RapportMgmtService.exe is able to monitor applications, record keyboard and mouse inputs and manipulate other programs.
+Therefore the technical security rating is 23% dangerous, but you should also take into account the user reviews.

 Score